cedvdb/flutter_circle_flags/README.md

 # circle_flags

-A collection of circular country flags.
+A collection of circular country flags optimized for list rendering.

 ## Demo